ggrant-fs/The-Oracle-/README.md

 *These are examples only.
 Replace with your own Post-MVP features.*

 - Add second API
-- Use local storage to save user favorites
+- have user pages
+- individual pages for each topic/api end point
+- Login page
+- OAuth

 ## Project Schedule